EducloudAI/AI-Integration-Framework/README.md

 ---

 ### 8. AI‑Native Suite
-The framework integrates seamlessly with existing management methods.
-Examples include AI‑Native Agile, AI‑Native TOGAF and AI‑Native Operations, enabling domain‑specific adoption on top of a shared architecture.
+The framework integrates seamlessly with all organizational domains and methods.
+It strengthens business processes, IT operations, development workflows, enterprise architecture, governance models and existing management methods.

 ➡️ [Explore the AI‑Native ecosystem](docs/ai-native/README.md)